noalbalint/atnoal/README.md

 -----

-The app was created using Vite, and leverages React, Styled Components, Tailwind, and Firebase Hosting.
+The app was created using Vite and leverages React, Styled Components, Tailwind, and Firebase Hosting.

 -----